alexrider94/react-phone-code-selector/README.md

 this library provides React components to display phone country selector.

-You can pick the country with coutry number included and put your phone number with it.
+You can pick the country with country number included and put your phone number with it.

 Note that the dataset can also be imported individually.